Upgrade to the __tier_name__

 Personal Health/Dietary Needs

-All vandwellers have their own unique nutritional requirements and culinary preferences, and many of course must abide by specialized dietary restrictions (gluten-free, vegan, etc.) and food allergies.
-It goes without saying these needs will influence what kinds of foods to have on hand.
+All vandwellers have their own unique nutritional requirements and culinary preferences, and many people must abide by specialized dietary restrictions (gluten-free, vegetarian, dairy-free, etc.) and food allergies.
+It goes without saying that these needs will influence what kinds of foods to have on hand and what healthy meals you can make.

 Flavor